Philippine fifty-peso note: Ang Bagong Lipunan series (1973–1996)

-New Design series (1987–2013)
+New Design series (1985–2018)

-In 1987, the bill was completely redesigned and new elements regarding Osmeña's achievement as the first Speaker of the Philippine Assembly, a precursor of the current House of Representatives were shown on the right side, namely, the mace and the gavel, the symbols used by the Philippine Congress.
+The bill was completely redesigned and new elements regarding Osmeña's achievement as the first Speaker of the Philippine Assembly, a precursor of the current House of Representatives were shown on the right side, namely, the mace and the gavel, the symbols used by the Philippine Congress.
 Also on the right side is the Fuente Osmeña located in Cebu City, Osmeña's birthplace.
 The reverse side featured the Old Legislative Building, the home to various legislative bodies of the Philippine government.
 The banknote was designed by Rafael Asuncion.
+It was set to be released in 1985 as evidenced with the signature of President Ferdinand Marcos in the banknote, but unused and its release was delayed to 1987 due to People Power Revolution.

 After the creation of the Bangko Sentral ng Pilipinas in 1993, its new logo was incorporated on all the New Design series bills.

-In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
+In 1998, starting with red prefix "LJ" after its last batch of without year of printing with the 50 years of Central Banking commemorative bill, the year mark was added at the bottom of the denomination value located at the upper left corner of the obverse.

 In 1999, the names of the signatories on the bills were added starting with banknotes featuring the signature of President Joseph Estrada.

-In 2001, starting with banknotes featuring the signature of President Gloria Macapagal Arroyo, the name of the Old Legislative Building (Dating Gusali ng Batasan, with the name was located at the lower-left side) on the reverse side was changed to the "National Museum" (Gusali ng Pambansang Museo) and the name was moved at the top of the building, to reflect the turnover made by the Congress of the Philippines to the National Museum.
+Starting with banknotes featuring the signature of President Gloria Macapagal Arroyo in 2001, the name of the Old Legislative Building (Dating Gusali ng Batasan, with the name was located at the lower-left side) on the reverse side was changed to the "National Museum" (Gusali ng Pambansang Museo) and the name was moved at the top of the building, to reflect the turnover made by the Congress of the Philippines to the National Museum.
 The name of the building's facade was changed from "Executive House" to "National Museum".
 Also, the serial number was moved at the top of the denomination that was located on the lower left side of the banknote.